MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-licenses.md

 ### Assign a license to a user with some disabled plans
 ### Assign more than one license to a user
-### Assign a license to a user with some disabled plans
 ### Assign a license to a user by copying license from another user
 ### Bulk assign multiple licenses for multiple users at the same time

 ### Remove an assigned user's License

-To remove a license assigned to a user, follow the steps below:
+To remove a license assigned to a user, follow these steps:

 ```powershell
 Connect-Entra -Scopes 'User.ReadWrite.All'